/ tech-stacks / Best Tech Stack for a Project Management Tool as a Solo Developer

 The best stack for a solo developer building a project management tool: Next.js with TanStack Query and Zustand for a fast frontend, tRPC for type-safe API calls, PostgreSQL with Prisma for relational data, Liveblocks or PartyKit for real-time collaboration, and Vercel for hosting.

 The single most important thing for a PM tool is speed.
 Linear won market share from Jira primarily because it was fast.
-Every interaction in your app should feel instant: optimistic updates, keyboard shortcuts, and virtualized lists.
+Every interaction in your app should feel instant, meaning optimistic updates, keyboard shortcuts, and virtualized lists.
 The stack above supports this, but you have to be intentional about performance in every component you build.
 If your PM tool is slow, no feature set will save it.
 Make it fast first, feature-rich second.